Mind Games (Zard song)

 "Mind Games" is the 28th single by Zard and released April 7, 1999 under B-Gram Records.
+This is the significant song for Zard starting to step out of pop rock and Soft rock, and began to integrate electronic dance music and R&B elements into pop rock music, and the media commented that the quality of this song was far less than that of Zard at the peak, and the new music style was very stiff and lacking sincerity.
+The single became Zard's last number-one Hit.

 The single debuted at #1 on the first week.
 It charted for six weeks and sold over 167,000 copies.
 This is the last time a Zard single would reach #1 first week in Oricon rankings.

 Track list

 All songs are written by Izumi Sakai.